 Venice's division into sestieri made the organisation of that site easier, though.
 In 1343 Florence was divided into four quartieri, each was named after its most important church - Santo Spirito, Santa Croce, Santa Maria Novella and San Giovanni (the Baptistery).
 Here I've gone with a version of this division - labelled East, West, Centre and Oltrarno.
 Only the East/West split needs explaining, I think - it is divided by the via Cavour so you'll need to tilt your map a little anti-clockwise to 'get' it.
 The centre is basically the area east of (but not including) Santa Maria Novella; and south and west of (and including) the Duomo, an area corresponding to the original Roman walls.
 Each area thereby gets two unmissable big-draw churches.

 For the outer limits I've gone largely with the outer Renaissance city walls -built in the 14th century and demolished in the 19th .
 I say 'largely' because I couldn't really ignore San Miniato and San Salvi.
 And a few more are also essential, through their connections with other churches or for the art that they once housed.
-In June 2015 I added a page devoted to Fiesole - how could I not? - and in early 2017 a page devoted to Siena became presentable.
-Possible future pages could cover Prato, Arezzo or Pisa.
+In June 2015 I added a page devoted to Fiesole - how could I not?
+In early 2017 a page devoted to Siena was added, followed by Pisa in 2023.
+A future page could cover Arezzo.

 A word about hospitals.
 As with convents and monasteries it's impossible to write about churches in Florence and not mention the ospedali.
 But if - and this is admittedly not usual - they did not or do not now have churches attached I've tended to exclude them.